 Using a slotted spoon, remove apple rings from syrup and place in a large glass or stainless steel bowl.
 Return syrup to a boil over high heat.
 Remove from heat and stir in brandy.

 Pack apple rings loosely in hot jars to within a generous ½-inch of top of jar.
-Ladle hot syrup into jar to cover apple rings, leaving ½ inch headspace.
+Ladle hot syrup into jar to cover apple rings, leaving ½-inch headspace.
 Remove air bubbles and adjust headspace if necessary by adding more hot syrup.
 Wipe rim, place lid on jar and screw band down until resistance is met, then increase to fingertip-tight.
-Place jars in canner a boiling water bath or atmospheric steam canner.
+Place jars in a boiling water or atmospheric steam canner.
 Process for : 0-1000 ft. = 15 minutes, 1001-6000 ft. = 20 minutes, above 6000 ft. = 25 minutes.
-Wait 5 minutes before removing canner lid then remove jars, cool, and store.
+For boiling water canning, turn off the heat, remove canner lid and wait 5 minutes.
+For atmospheric steam canning, turn off the heat, leave canner lid on and wait 2-3 minutes.

+Cool jars for 12-24 hours, wash, and store in a cool dark place.

 Source: Ball Complete Book of Home Preserving, 2006/2012.

 Lemon-Sage Wine Mustard Makes about five 4 ounce jars